Dramatically reducing MTTR to improve the customer journey

-In 2012, NS International suffered a reputation loss after onboarding a new highspeed train that, ultimately, never went into long-term operation.
-This was negatively impacting the customer experience.
-They set an ambitious goal: to double the number of international travelers by 2030.
-To achieve this, the company had to change its mindset and focus on improving the customers' journey.
+NS International experienced some reputation issues after onboarding a new high speed train that, ultimately, never went into long-term operation.
+The lack of additional transportation services negatively impacted travelers' experience.
+NS International set an ambitious goal: to double the number of international travelers by 2030.
+To achieve this, the company had to change its mindset and focus on improving the customer journey (literally).

 Making use of data to optimize customer experience

-To optimize the customer journey, data analysis and data science became crucial for measuring the indicators and outcomes of experiments and regular business.
+To optimize the customer journey, data analysis and data science became crucial for measuring the indicators and outcomes of experiments on regular business.
 NS set up multiple business-oriented growth teams in a T-shaped profile, supported by seven different DevOps teams.
-Their hybrid on-premise and cloud IT landscape were monitored by several monitoring solutions - Logz.io, Elastic, Nagios, AWS Cloud Watch, and Google Analytics.
+Their hybrid on-premise and cloud IT landscape was monitored by several monitoring solutions - Logz.io, Elastic, Nagios, AWS Cloud Watch and Google Analytics.

 NS International was rapidly experimenting and scaling new solutions to deliver the best customer experience.
-The real problem was shortening the time to market of new initiatives within this complex IT landscape.
-Platform operations needed to be super-efficient so the majority of the IT resourcing could instead focus on development inside the DevOps teams.
+The real problem was shortening the time to market of new initiatives within a very complex IT landscape.
+Platform operations needed to be super-efficient so the majority of IT resources could instead focus on development inside the DevOps teams.
 To support the rapid experimentation of new initiatives, the DevOps and business-oriented growth teams needed to perfectly align.

-How to create a rapid feedback loop from the business team to the DevOps team?
+Implement a rapid feedback loop from the business team to the DevOps team

-How to predict the business impact caused by IT: towards pro-active monitoring?
+Proactively predict the business impact caused by IT operations

-In order to answer these questions, it was imperative for NS International to break down the silos between data generated and stored within their current environment.
-That's where StackState comes in: all of the monitoring data from their existing systems comes together within StackState's observability platform.
-With this data, StackState generates full-stack visibility and shared understanding across teams and tools.
+In order to address these challenges, it was imperative for NS International to break down the silos between data generated and stored within their current environment.
+That's where StackState came in: all of the monitoring data from their existing systems came together within StackState's observability platform, creating a single source of truth for all teams.
+With this data, StackState generated full-stack visibility and shared understanding across teams and tools.